cirosantilli/feathers-realworld-example-app/readme.md

 # How it works

-> Describe the general architecture of your app here

-# Getting started

-To get the Feathers server running locally:

-- Clone this repo
-- `npm install` to install all required dependencies
-- Set environment variable MONGODB_FEATHERS_REALWORLD to the connection string for your mongodb instance (You can install a community edition [instructions](https://docs.mongodb.com/manual/installation/#tutorials) or create an instance on mLab: [instructions](https://docs.mlab.com/)).
-- `npm start` to start the local server.

-# Code Overview

 [Feathers](https://feathersjs.com/) is a service oriented REST and Real Time API layer.
 Endpoints are defined as services.

 ## Application Structure